Get Started

 when developing locally.

-During local development, you can access local versions of Cloudflare bindings as indicated in the bindings documentation.
+development, to access in any of your server code, local versions of Cloudflare bindings as indicated in the bindings documentation.

-In step 3, we also added the npm run preview:worker
+In step 3, we also added the npm run preview

 12. Deploy to Cloudflare Workers